Santa Fe, NM USA 2013

 Later, Becky and I visited a the Loretto Chapel in the City of Santa Fé.
 The Loretto Chapel has been a mystery of over 130 years.
 What makes this chapel different from all others is that the subject of the supposed miracle that took place in it is a staircase, (pictured below).
 The Loretto Chapel was constructed in the 19th century.
 When it was ready, the nuns found that there was no staircase built to take them to the top level, where the choral sits.
 The nuns spent 9 days praying to St. Joseph, who was a carpenter.
 On the last day, a stranger knocked at their door and said that he was a carpenter who could help them build the staircase.
 The carpenter then constructed the staircase, all by himself, which was considered to be the pride of carpentery.
 Nobody knew how the staircase could stand by itself as it did not have a central support.
 Then the carpenter, who did not use a single nail or glue to construct this staircase, disappeared without even waiting for his payment.
 Lastly, from where did the wood come?
 They have checked and found out that the type of wood used to build the staircase does not exist in the entire region.

 The winding staircase is in the shape of a helix (which both takes up less space than a conventional stairway and is much more aesthetically appealing).
 Although winding staircases are somewhat tricky to build because the form is not well-suited to bearing weight and generally requires additional support, the one at Loretto is not quite the miracle of architecture that subsequent legend has made it out to be.
 It was originally built without a railing, presenting a steep descent that reportedly so frightened some of the nuns that they came down the stairway on their hands and knees.
-Moreover, the helix shape acted like what it resembles, a big spring, with many visitors reporting that the stairs moved up and down as they trod them.
-The staircase does have a central support, an inner wood stringer of such small radius that it functions as an almost solid pole.
-As for the wood used in the stairway’s construction, it has been identified as spruce, but not a large enough sample has been made available for wood analysts to determine which of the ten spruce species found in North America it came from.
+Moreover, the helix shape acted like what it resembles, a big spring without a central support.
+Many visitors reported, that the stairs moved up and down as they trod them.
+However, I noticed that the staircase does have a central support in disguise, an inner wood stringer of such small radius that it functions as an almost solid pole.
+Additionally, the staircase consists of 33 steps and two complete turns of 360 degrees.
+Wooden pegs, rather than nails, were used throughout.
+As for the wood used in the stairway’s construction, it has been identified as hard spruce, but not a large enough sample has been made available for wood analysts to determine which of the ten spruce species found in North America it came from.